RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

       to gather together the countries with significant differences from their neighbors.
 WARNING: Sorting by a calculated column like this will lead to unexpected results.
-Copy this column and do a paste special where you paste only the values, before sorting.
+Copy this column and do a paste special where you paste only the values before sorting.

 **Lesson Feedback**